Deep-Dive-Coding-Fullstack-Licensing/pwp-hosting-starter/README.md

 --email your@email.you \
 -d dont-blindly-copy-past.face-palm -d www.dont-blindly-copy-past.face-palm
 ```
-## Setting Up Production Containers for PWP
-1. add `/starter-code/frontend.Dockerfile` to your project's `/public_html/Dockerfile`
-2. add `/starter-code/src.Dockerfile` to your project's `/src/Dockerfile`

 ## Configuring Containers to Use HTTPS
 1. add `/starter-code/production.conf` to your projects `/production.conf`
 	* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url